Redislabs-Solution-Architects/feast-credit-scoring-demo/README.md

 You can run and test the model using either `run.py` (CLI) or `streamlit_app.py` (Browser).
 [Streamlit](https://streamlit.io/) is the framework that allows building web data apps in minutes.

-1. First, you need to configure the connection to Redis for your application by creating a file `.streamlit/secrets.toml` and adding the conection string to there:
+1. First, you need to configure the connection to Redis for your application by creating a file `.streamlit/secrets.toml` and adding the conection string to there (make sure to replace the connection string value based on the location of your Redis database):

 ```
 mkdir .streamlit

-echo "redis_connection_string = \"loanapp.redis.cache.windows.net:6379,password=Ze...UA=\"" > .streamlit/secrets.toml
+echo "redis_connection_string = \"localhost:6379"" > .streamlit/secrets.toml
 ```

 2. Next, run the application using the command below: